-Update: On September 25th 2015, 193 world leaders will commit to new Sustainable Development Goals.
-You can learn more here: http://www.globalgoals.org/ more to come in 2016!
+Update: On September 25th 2015, 193 world leaders committed to new Sustainable Development Goals also referenced to as Global Goals.
+You can learn more here: http://www.episcopalrelief.org/what-we-do/global-goals

 What are the Millennium Development Goals?

 The Millennium Development Goals (MDGs) were established in 2000 to reduce the number of people who live in extreme poverty by 2015.
 These eight goals were developed by the international community, including leaders from 191 countries.
 They have also been endorsed by development institutions and religious bodies worldwide.

 For more information, read InterAction’s paper on the MDGs and the international development community’s ongoing commitment to these goals.

 - Improve maternal health

 - Ensure environmental sustainability